 Frequently Asked Questions

 Bayhealth Hospital, Kent Campus is the primary hospital in Dover and has a dedicated patient financial services team that can process disputes, apply charity care, and facilitate internal billing reviews.
 Patient experiences vary significantly depending on whether you communicate in writing and request a financial counselor by title rather than working through the general billing line.
-Bayhealth's nonprofit status also means it is federally required to offer financial assistance and cannot pursue aggressive collections without first screening for eligibility — a right worth invoking explicitly.
+Add a qualifier: 'Assuming Bayhealth holds 501(c)(3) tax-exempt status, IRS Section 501(r) requires it to offer financial assistance and prohibits extraordinary collection actions before screening patients for eligibility.'

 Yes.
 Bayhealth employs internal patient financial counselors — ask to be connected with one by name when you call.
 For independent advocacy, the Community Legal Aid Society, Inc. (CLASI) provides free legal help to qualifying low-income residents statewide and can support billing disputes and medical debt cases.
 Delaware 2-1-1 can also connect you with local nonprofit patient assistance programs.
 For complex disputes involving large bills, a professional medical billing advocate from a service like BirthAppeal can review your bill for errors and negotiate on your behalf.